yilmazbingo/Portfolio-Next.js/README.md

   setFieldValue(nameOfTheField, valueOfTheField, validate)
   setFieldTouched(name, touched=true, true) ==> this is where Formik is informed that there is an active field, and then formik invokes handle change for this field.

+  - Main drawback of client-side validation is that it relies on JavaScript.
+If users turn JavaScript off, they can easily bypass the validation.
+This is why validation should always be implemented on both the client and server.
+By combining server-side and client-side methods we can get the best of the two: fast response, more secure validation and better user experience.